 - African Burial Ground National Monument - We will discuss the slaves who were buried in this location.

-- National Museum of the American Indian - NY 10004-1415 Introduction to the Lenape people and the concept of race.
+- National Museum of the American Indian - NY 10004-1415, an introduction to the Lenape people and the concept of race.
 Race, in other words, is a purely social construct with no genetic basis that arose to legitimize the institution of American slavery.
-Still, today, it seems that the belief in human races, along with the prejudice and hatred of racism, is so embedded in our culture and has been an integral part of our worldview for so long that many assume it must be true.
+Even today, the belief in human races, along with the prejudice and hatred of racism, is so ingrained in our culture and has been a part of our worldview for so long that many assume it must be true.

 - Guides equipped with microphones and speakers